OolonColoophid/octavo/includes/2resSeminarBookletHeader.markdown

 <groupwork>

-- Occasionally, I'll ask you to work with others in the seminar.
+- Occasionally, I'll ask you to work with others in the seminar, in groups of three or four.
 I'll put these instructions in a box like this.

+- Group work will involve writing notes.
+Make sure you put these in your Journal.

 </groupwork>